Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/events.md

 If registering an advanced model the following are also available

-- `.setOnWorldLoad(callback)`{: .language-javascript }: Sets what should be done upon the world loading.
+- `.setOnWorldLoad(callback)`{: .language-kube }: Sets what should be done upon the world loading.
 The callback provides:
     - A `ServerLevel`, the level
-- `.setOnChunkLoad(callback)`{: .language-javascript }: Sets what should be done upon a chunk loading, by default this is only called during world generation and TFC's update climate command.
+- `.setOnChunkLoad(callback)`{: .language-kube }: Sets what should be done upon a chunk loading, by default this is only called during world generation and TFC's update climate command.
 The callback provides:
     - A `WorldGenLevel`, the level
     - A `ChunkAccess`, the chunk
     - A `ChunkData`, the chunk's TFC data